MileHacker Logo

 • Requirements: Generally 21+ (some 25+).
 Valid national driver's license, International Driving Permit (IDP) (non-EU), credit card for deposit.

 • Companies: Big multinational corporations like Hertz, Avis, Europcar, Enterprise, and Sixt.
-Local agencies might be available.
+Local agencies may be available.

-• Booking: Book ahead of time for lower prices and availability, especially for peak season.
+• Booking: Book in advance for better rates and availability, especially for peak season.

 • Insurance: Understand options (CDW, theft protection, personal accident).
 Consider purchasing full coverage for peace of mind.